-The outbreak of WWI saw 148 Modernians enlist, 23 of whom lost their lives.
-In 1920, a memorial was established and located at the front door of the school.
+During World War 1, 186 Modernians enlisted, 29 of whom lost their lives.
+In 1922 a memorial was established and located at the front door of the school.
 During World War 2, 1,552 Modernians enlisted and 119 lost their lives.
 Further modifications were made to other buildings on site to reflect curriculum and enrolments of the day.
 Change came in 1958.
 Perth Modern School lost its special status and became a comprehensive five year senior high school with 1300 students and 70 teachers.
 At this time, further buildings were added to the school site.
 By 1966, the scholarship entry requirements had been removed and some major developments had taken place.
 In 1968, music became a focus of the school and the first of the music scholarships were awarded to 36 first year and 19 fourth year students.
 By 1970, the school orchestra had been formed, and in that year the Joseph Parsons Memorial Library opened.
 In 1973, the Graduate College of Dance was founded to provide a rounded dance and academic education to Year 12 for talented dance students without the need to go interstate.
 It moved to Perth Modern School in 1999.
 In 1990, the former Thomas Street Primary School became the home of WA’s main secondary centre for English as a second language – administered by Perth Modern School.

 Academic Excellence Again:

-In 2005, the Premier of WA, Mr Geoff Gallop, announced the proposal for the school to, once again, become one of academic excellence.
+In 2005, the Premier of WA, the Honourable Geoff Gallop, announced the proposal for the school to, once again, become one of academic excellence.
 Funding was allocated to turn Perth Modern School into a selective school for academic excellence to serve WA’s most brilliant high school students.
 The major refurbishment and construction commenced in 2007 and academically selected students enrolled in Years 8, 10 and 11.
 By 2008, the majority of Perth Modern School students had been selected academically.
-In 2009, the refurbishment continues and the state-of-the-art library, technology centre, conference centre and performing arts centre have been opened.
+In 2009, the refurbishment continued and the state-of-the-art library, technology centre, conference centre and performing arts centre have been opened.
 In 2015, the Tyler McCusker Sports Centre opened and in September, 2021 the Cyril Tyler Auditorium was opened.